IAliceBobI/sy-tomato-plugin/README.md

 *Assume there are `Document 1` and `Document 2`.
 In `Document 1`, wrap the content to be moved with two lines `aacc1` and `aacc2`.
 Then, insert `aacc3` at a certain position in `Document 2`.
 Finally, open the `Command Palette` and select `Batch Move a Large Amount of Continuous Content`.*

+**This move operation will transfer the 'flashcards' together without changing the review status of the 'flashcards'.
+However, a simple 'ctrl+c, v' will make the involved 'flashcards' invalid.**

 > **Note:** `Document 1` and `Document 2` can be the same document, i.e., moving or copying within the same document.

 ```